ninanoo/PoR/README.md

 All previous blocks, that are cumulatively calculated in the reverse relevance, have high self relevance through a sufficient diffusion and convergence process in the network.
 However, if there is a delay in the distribution of the authentication block, the candidate blocks at the back of the chain increase the relevance only by the replacement without addition, so the value of `c` is getting lower and the reverse relevance of the previous blocks is also lowered.
-This causes the reverse relevance to urge the reader block, which is satisfied with the threshold, to issue the authentication block as soon as possible.
+This causes the reverse relevance to urge the leader block, which is satisfied with the threshold, to issue the authentication block as soon as possible.
 From the beginning of the candidate blocks, the blocks corresponding to approximately `1 / 10` are all in the same situation.

 The exact number of blocks that have the right to exclude is determined by the relevance factor.